-The annual Ohio COT resident paper competition on trauma is coming up on April 6, 2018 in Cincinnati, Ohio.
+The annual Ohio COT resident paper competition on trauma is coming up on May 10, 2019 in Columbus, Ohio.

 - The competition is open to all general surgery residents, surgical specialty residents, and trauma fellows.
 Medical students are not eligible.

 - Entries should represent original work done by the contestant while a resident in the State of Ohio.
 The principal author of the abstract must be that resident.

 - The abstract must be submitted online here.
 Please ensure that the abstract has all identification of authors and institutions.
 The online program abstract form should accompany the abstract.